 Can canker sores transmit HIV?

 As they often appear on anyone and its not harmful, canker sores are usually not considered to be a serious problem.
 However, canker sores can be a concern for some people because many have mentioned that there is a risk of canker sores transmitting HIV.
-HIV is a virus that attacks the resistance of the human body.
-Transmission can occur through blood and body fluids.
-This is what causes a lot of people are afraid of contracting HIV through canker sores.

 Only the blood and some kind of body fluids that can take and transmit the HIV virus to others.
 Bodily fluid in question are se**men, praseminal fluid, vagi**nal fluid, rectum fluid, and breast milk.
 The transmission also just might be the case if there is direct contact between the blood or body fluids of people with HIV by blood or body fluids of others.